kuadrat/data-slicer/paper/paper.md

 in the past few decades are shown in \autoref{fig1}.

 More data is always welcome.
-However, in many disciplines human digestion of this large amount of data has now become the bottleneck.
+However, in many disciplines human digestion of these large amounts of data has now become the bottleneck.
-In many fields, for example those working at large scale synchrotron facilities, where the duration of the experiment is limited, scientists require a means of quick data inspection and carrying out a fast preliminary analysis in order to decide on the course of the experiment.
+In many fields, for example those working at large scale synchrotron facilities where the duration of the experiment is limited, scientists require a means of quick data inspection and carrying out a fast preliminary analysis in order to take decisions on the course of the experiment.
 Many of the existing powerful and versatile visualization tools [@fedorov123d;@ahrens05paraview;@00mayavi;@00visit] are not well suited for this purpose and cannot easily support the specific and often changing needs of a given discipline.
-The result is that each community develops their own implementation of solutions to the problem of quick data visualization and inspection [@stansbury20pyarpes;@lass20mjolnir].
+The result is that each community ends up developing their own solutions to the problem of quick data visualization and inspection, e.g.
+[@stansbury20pyarpes;@lass20mjolnir].
 However, since these implementations are usually intertwined and entangled with the community-specific parts, such solutions are typically